XRPLF/xrpl-dev-portal/content/concepts/tokens/nftoken-batch-minting.md

 Use a program or script to mint many tokens at once.
 You might find that [Tickets](tickets.html) help you submit transactions in parallel, up to a current limit of 200 transactions in one group.

-For a practical example, see the [Batch Mint NFTokens](batch-minting.html) tutorial.
+For a practical example, see the [Batch Mint NFTs Using JavaScript](batch-mint-nfts-using-javascript.html) tutorial.

 ### Benefits